OfficeDev/O365-Cloud-Sec-Tooling/Securescore/securescore_get.md

 ## Response
 If successful, this method returns a 200 OK response code version object and collection of score data objects for every Secure Score control in the response body.
 ## Error
-If successful, this method returns a 400 Bad Request code version object and collection of score data objects for every Secure Score control in the response body.
+If unsuccessful, this method returns a 400 Bad Request code.
 For example if period ranges outside 1-90 are chosen.
 ## Response Content Definitions
 tenantId              : (GUID) Your tenant ID